Canadian Rockies Itinerary – How to Spend of 3 Days in Banff and Jasper

 One of the coolest things about visiting Moraine is the many hiking trails that surround the lake.
 As you get higher and higher you’ll see peeks of the lake between trees.
 It isn’t until you’ve almost reached the top that the lake disappears and instead you find yourself surrounded by majestic, snow-topped mountain peaks.

-We chose to hike Sentinel Pass via Larch Valley Trail, approximately a seven-mile hike in where you gain close to 2,600 feet.
+We chose to hike Sentinel Pass via Larch Valley Trail, a seven-mile hike in where you gain close to 2,600 feet.
 There are signs located around Moraine Lake, but you won’t reach the Sentinel Pass trailhead until you’re a couple of miles up the mountain.
 At this point, the trailhead splits – right for Sentinel Pass; left for Eiffel Lake.
 Although grueling at points, Sentinel Pass takes your breath away.
 As you climb higher and higher the trail opens up and you find yourself in the Valley of Ten Peaks.
 An incredible view motivating you to keep going.
 Sentinel Pass is a popular trail, so expect to be hiking alongside others.

 Downtown Banff